TahaCycle/datascience-web-applications/README.md

 # datascience
-my datascience web applications and projects
+These are some of the datascience web applications and projects which I have made as a part of my self-learning curriculum during the first year of my computer science engineering.